-As described in the above guidelines, each account owner may open a college savings (529) account with an initial investment of \$50 provided by KCS.
+As described in the above guidelines, each account owner will open a college savings (529) account with an initial investment of \$50 provided by KCS.
 The intent of the program is that account owners/students/anyone who wishes to will continue to make contributions after the account has been established so that the account's balance can grow.

-For the up to 70 individuals selected to participate in the College Savings Match and Incentive scholarship component of the program, KCS will match the contributions made during the time period of the program (detailed above) but not on any increases in value that may have accrued after the contributions are made.
+For the at least 50 individuals selected to participate in the College Savings Match and Incentive Program, KCS will match the contributions made during the time period of the program (detailed above) but not on any increases in value that may have accrued after the contributions are made.
 Contributions made during the 36-month eligibility contribution period will be matched 4:1 up to a maximum contribution of \$1,250 (thus the maximum match amount that KCS will make is \$5,000).